How different are self and nonself?: Results

-The structure of the self/nonself discrimination problem facing cytotoxic T cells is determined by the distribution of sequences found in the $\sim$9--mer peptides presented to the immune system by MHC class I. It is well known that the twenty amino acids are used with unequal probabilities \cite{Lehmann2016}, and it is easy to verify this by examining the entire human proteome, or the proteomes of large groups of infectious viruses or bacteria; for details of the databases we use see Appendix \ref{App:data}.
-Correlations between neighboring amino acids are weak, but extend across a very long distance, far beyond the length of the relevant peptides.
-For $k$--mers with $k < 4$, the human proteome is large enough to sample all possible sequences, and we can estimate the probability distribution with reasonable control over errors.
-But there are too many possible 9--mers, and to say something about the underlying distribution requires building a model.
+The twenty amino acids are used with unequal probabilities\cite{Lehmann2016} in vertebrate proteomes and the proteomes of large groups of infectious viruses, bacteria, or parasites\cite{UniprotConsortium2021}(\textbf{Figure S1}, for details of the databases we use see \textbf{Appendix A}).
+Correlations between neighboring amino acids are weak, but they extend across a very long distance, far beyond the length of the relevant peptides (\textbf{Figure S1B}).
+For k-mers with k < 4, the size of the human proteome allows for sampling of all possible sequences, and we can estimate the probability distribution with reasonable control over errors.
+However, there are too many possible 9-mers, and a statistical model is required to define the underlying distribution. \\ Mathematically, we choose a probability distribution of 9-mer sequences, $\sigma$, that maximizes the Shannon entropy:

-To describe the distribution of 9--mers, we adopt the maximum entropy framework \cite{Jaynes1955}.
-The key idea is to build models that match particular features of the data exactly, but otherwise have as little structure as possible.
-This strategy has produced very accurate models for the joint patterns of activity in networks of neurons \cite{Schneidman2006,Maoz2020,Meshulam2021}, correlated variations of amino acid sequences in protein families \cite{Lapedes1998,Bialek2007,Weigt2009,Marks2011,Cocco2018}, fluctuating flight velocities in flocks of birds \cite{Bialek+al2012}, and other problems.
-Importantly the maximum entropy method allows us to incorporate progressively more features of the data, incrementally, in search of a precise description.
-While the approach now is standard, for completeness details are given in Appendix \ref{App:maxent}.

-Because correlations extend beyond the length of the 9--mers, we begin by matching global statistical features of these sequences: first the mean number of each type of amino acid that appears in the peptides, then the covariances in these numbers, and then their third moments.
-We can tell that each of these constraints is improving our model because each contributes to lowering the entropy, as seen in Fig \ref{statspred}A. Finally we include the fact that correlations between pairs of amino acids depend on the distance between them within the 9--mer.
+subject to the normalization constraint $\sum_{\sigma} P(\sigma)=1$, and constraints that enforce the equality of modelled and empirical observables. \\ We begin by matching global statistical features of observed sequences: first the mean number of each type of amino acid that appears in the peptides (\textbf{first moment}), then the covariances in these numbers (\textbf{second moment}), and then the asymmetry of their probability distribution (\textbf{third moment}).
+Finally, we include the fact that correlations between pairs of amino acids depend on the distance between them within the 9-mer (\textbf{2-point}).
+Each of these additional constraints is improving our model because each contributes to lowering the entropy (\textbf{Figure 1A}).